-In fact, our culture has elevated yoga teachers to a state of authority on virtually everything.
-We are somehow expected to know so much and to be so perfect.
-We act as people’s therapists, both physically and psychologically.
-We are experts on everything related to anatomy and physiology.
-We are nutritional counselors.
-We are expected to be able to walk on our hands; if we don’t, well, then we’re just not good enough gurus.
+Normally, a yoga teacher is someone who shows the students how to do each pose by example, walks around the room to help adjust and corrects them if needed.
+But our culture has elevated yoga teachers to a state of authority on everything.
+Yoga teachers are somehow expected to know so much and to be so perfect.
+They act as people’s therapists, both physically and psychologically.
+They are experts on everything related to anatomy and physiology.
+They are nutritional counselors.
+They are expected to be able to walk on our hands; if they don’t, well, then they are not good enough gurus.

-The word “teacher” or “guru” is so effortlessly given to the earnest but yet untested yoga aficionado offering classes in the neighborhood gym, that we blatantly forget to ask ourselves: What actually constitutes a yoga teacher?
+The word “teacher” or “guru” is so effortlessly given to the earnest yet untested yoga aficionado offering classes in the neighborhood gym.
+We forget to ask ourselves: What actually forms a yoga teacher?
 In turn, we possibly trust some under-qualified “gurus” to help us make enormous life decisions without a second thought.

 I’m a lifelong yoga instructor, but I’m telling you: yoga teachers make the most unlikely gurus.

-Here are five reasons why you should think twice before seeking their advice:
+Here are five reasons why you should think twice before seeking those “gurus” advice:

 1. They are not teachers.

 Your yoga teacher, in all likelihood, is not really a ‘teacher’.
-They are your yoga instructor but that’s it.
-They have typically completed a 200-hour training—500 hour if you are lucky.
+They are your yoga instructors and they have typically completed a 200-hour training—500 hours if you are lucky.
 They know how to teach you postures.
 They probably know how to get your body into some sense of alignment.
 Your yoga instructor might have some simple understanding of how to teach basic breathing practices.
 (Prana Yama.)
-But that’s it.
-They do not know how to align your life.
+But they do not know how to align your life.
 Not only is it not fair to them to ask them to try, but it’s also not in your best interest to inquire.

 2. They never had a yoga ‘teacher’ or guru themselves.

-For some, guru has taken on a dirty meaning.
+For some, the word guru has taken on a dirty meaning.
 So many “gurus” have been known to take advantage of their position with their students.
 Their stories are widely known.

-Don’t expect your yoga instructor to automatically have had lots of life experience which has taken root in their life.
+Don’t expect your yoga instructor to have had lots of life experiences that have taken root in their life.
 The wise ones know that for real wisdom to take place, real experience has to take place.
 Wisdom can only come from experience.

 How many times have you been to a yoga class and the instructor has been 20 or 30 or even 40 years younger than you?
-Some of them are just so young.
-Take the infamous Yoga Girl, who has a massive online following.
-With over a million followers on Instagram, her avid fan base continues to grow.
-As quoted in Mind Body Green, June 19, 2012:
+Some of them are so young.
+Social media is full of “yogis” and “gurus”, and this is taking back so far.
+Just think of the Yoga Girl, who had millions of online followers even years ago!

 Somehow, someone in a tight bikini doing handstands has been given the title Guru because they post such things as “Live your bliss!” and “Open your heart!”

-I am sure that Yoga Girl is wonderful person who inspires many.
-And maybe she can even teach you how to stand on your hands.
-But that does not automatically make her a Guru.
+I am sure these influencer yogis are wonderful people, inspiring many.
+And maybe they can even teach you how to stand on your hands.
+But that does not make them a Guru.
 Don’t confuse being a good, popular person with being a ‘guru’.

 4. Being a yoga teacher is not their ‘real’ job.